DRomelli/website/content/publication/_jcms/index.md

 highlight: false

 image:
-  caption: 'What Do Politicians Think of Technocratic Institutions?'
+  caption: "What Do Politicians Think of Technocratic Institutions?"
   focal_point: ""
   preview_only: false